Codilot/hackergarden/_authors/stefan.md

 position: Hackergardeneer
 ---

-Stefan is a Software Engineer, helping out with all technical stuff.
+Stefan is a senior Software Engineer, helping out with logistics and the technical architecture.